Multi-attribute community detection in International Trade Network: Numerical application

-In this section, we apply the model previously described in order to study the structure of the ITN.
-We focus on a World Trade dataset, made available by the Observatory of Economic Complexity\footnote{See https://atlas.media.mit.edu/en/}.
-In particular, data regard the world trade database developed by the research and expertise centre on the world economy (CEPII) at a high level of product disaggregation.
-Original data are provided by the United Nations Statistical Division (UN Comtrade) and then the dataset is constructed by CEPII using an original procedure that reconciles the declarations of the exporter and the importer.
-This harmonization procedure enables to extend considerably the number of countries for which trade data are available, as compared to the original dataset (see \cite{CEPII}). \\ In particular, we consider the last version published in 2017, based on the Harmonized Commodity Description and Coding System, and that provides aggregated bilateral values of exports for each couple of origin and destination countries.
-We focus on the aggregated data of the last available year, namely, 2014. \\ Hence, we construct a directed and weighted network (see Figure \ref{fig:network}), where each node is a country and weighted links represent the amount of product trades between couple of countries expressed in US dollars.
+Hence, we construct a directed and weighted network (see Figure \ref{fig:network}), where each node is a country and weighted links represent the amount of product trades between couple of countries expressed in US dollars.
 This network is characterized by 220 countries and 26034 links.
 Its arc density is approximatively 0.54, because on average each country has a large number of trade partners and the entire system is intensely connected.
 However, the network is far from being complete or, in other words, most countries do not trade with all other countries, but they rather select their partners.
 Furthermore, world trade tends to be concentrated among a sub-group of countries and a small percentage of the total number of flows accounts for a disproportionally large share of world trade.
 We have indeed that, on average, each country has trades with more than an half of the other countries in the world, but the top 10 countries export more than 50\% of the total flow.
-To this end, key importers and exporters, classified in terms of strength, are displayed in Figure \ref{fig:strength}.
+To highlight most relevant trades, we report in Figure \ref{fig:WTNzoom} directed links whose weight is higher than 10 billion of US dollars.
+The network is, in this case, characterized by 61 countries and 330 links.
+Additionally, key importers and exporters, classified in terms of strength, are displayed in Figure \ref{fig:strength}.
 Differences between import and export ranking are remarkable.
 United States, China, Japan, South Korea and some European countries (namely, France, Germany, Italy, Netherlands and United Kingdom) are world largest importers and exporters.
 Russia and Canada display instead a top ranking in terms of volume of exports.
 In particular, Russia is characterized by a significant positive trade balance, equal to approximatively 30\% of its total exportations. \\ Furthermore, as expected, greater countries have more partners and they account for a generally larger share of world trade.
 However, the relationship between the economic size and the number of partners is far from perfect, as indicated by the correlation, around 0.5, between the total value of (in or out) flows and the number of partners for each country.